 Switzerland has joined the United Nations (UN) in 2002 and has an active role in humanitarian initiatives across the world.
 Officially, “the Swiss Armed Forces are involved in peace support operations within the framework of the Organization for Security and Co-operation in Europe (OSCE), the United Nations (UN) and the European Union (EU).”

 Despite being officially neutral, Switzerland maintains an active army.
 All males between 18 and 34 must complete military service.
 For women, it’s voluntary.
 The Swiss also have an elaborate network of defensive systems and have enough bunkers to house the whole population in case of a nuclear war.
-And this leads right into another one of fun facts about Switzerland.
+And this leads right into another one of the fun facts about Switzerland.

-Swiss guards are the pope’s official army
+Swiss guards are the Pope’s official army

 So, how exactly did that happen?
 In the past, the Swiss were highly skilled and sought-after mercenaries.
 They fought for whoever paid the highest fee as the country’s economy couldn’t guarantee property to everyone.
 Banking on that military prowess, Pope Julius II established the Pontifical Swiss Guard in 1505.
 Their job is to protect the pope and safeguard the Vatican.
 Today, the Swiss Guard is one of the oldest military units still in operation.

 After serving the popes for over 500 years, the service has encountered some challenges recruiting new guards.
 And no, it’s not the uniform.
 The pool of qualified recruits is simply smaller due to lower birth rates over the years.
-Also, there are many other alternatives back home so being a guard is not as attractive as it was before.
+Also, there are many other alternatives back home, so being a guard is not as attractive as before.
 While the guards receive room and board, their monthly salary of €1,500 is not as attractive as what they can make in Switzerland.

 Switzerland has four official languages

 Switzerland has four official languages.
 They are German, French, Italian and Romansh.
 To make things even more fun, there are different dialects, depending on where you live.
-Today, many Swiss also speak English, which might be a bit easier to travel there if you are overwhelmed by all the languages.
+Today, many Swiss also speak English, which might be easier to travel there if you are overwhelmed by all the languages.

 Switzerland is made up of 25 administrative blocks called cantons that work together.
 In the past, these cantons operated as sovereign states with individual customs and languages.
-Each influenced by the countries closest to them.
+Each is influenced by the countries closest to them.
 The cantons can choose their official languages.

-Italian is spoken towards the border with Italy whereas French is spoken in the west, close to the French border.
+Italian is spoken towards the border with Italy, whereas French is spoken in the west, close to the French border.
 German is spoken in the central and eastern parts of the country, reflecting the surrounding German-speaking neighbours.
 You’ll find Romansh spoken mainly in the Canton of Graubünden, in the southwest of the country.
 How is that for interesting facts about Switzerland?